 Since then he continued to work as lawyer for many companies especially as a corporate lawyer as well in Germany as abroad with focus on the Asian markets, such as Japan and China.
 In June 2010 the ministry of justice of the state of Hessen appointed him as notary.

-Werner Blumenthal speaks and negotiates in English and French and has knowledge of Japanese language.
-He is married and has a son.
+Werner Blumenthal speaks and negotiates in English and speaks French He is married and has a son.

 Born in 1977 in Bad Homburg v.d.
 Höhe.
 Dr. Markus Thier graduated in Law and Japanese Studies from the Goethe University in 2004 (1st Legal State Examination) and 2005 (MA in Japanese Studies).
 He stayed three months in a patent and law office in Tokyo during his legal clerkship.
 After taking the 2nd Legal State Examination, Dr. Markus Thier founded his own law office in Maintal in 2010.
 Further, he was a research assistant and doctoral student associated with the Chair of Japanese Law and its Cultural Foundations (Prof. Dr. Moritz Bälz, LL.M.) at the Goethe University in Frankfurt am Main, Germany, where he also hold a class on Japanese law.
 Between 2009-2012 he was co-editoral assistance of the Journal of Japanese Law (J.Japan.L.) which is jointly published by the German-Japanese Association of Jurists (DJJV) and the Max Planck Institute for Comparative and International Private Law (MPI) in Hamburg.
 In spring 2011, he stayed as PhD student and predoctoral fellow of the Max Weber Foundation at the Deutsches Institut für Japanstudien (DIJ) in Tokyo.
 He took his doctoral examination in June 2015.
 His doctoral thesis on Japanese insider trading regulations will be published soon.